k8s-docs/cert-manager-docs/source/concepts/ca-injector.md

 And after a short time, the Kubernetes API server will read that new `caBundle` value and use it to verify a TLS connection to the webhook server.

-### Injecting CA data from a Secret resource
+### 从 Secret 源注入 CA 数据

 Here is another example of a `ValidatingWebhookConfiguration` this time configured with the annotation `cert-manager.io/inject-ca-from-secret`, which will make `cainjector` populate the `caBundle` field using CA data from a Kubernetes `Secret`.

 NOTE: This example does not deploy a webhook server, it only deploys a partial webhook configuration, but it should be sufficient to help you understand what `cainjector` does:

 ```yaml